We may earn money when you click on links to our partners. Advertiser Disclosure

 • Plans are limited to 15 or fewer users

-Get Started Visit Zoho Books’s website to get started
+Get Started Visit Zoho Books’ website

 Zoho Books features

-• Accounts receivable: send customizable invoices and statements and receive payments in multiple currencies.
+• Accounts receivable – Send customizable invoices and statements and receive payments in multiple currencies.

-• Accounts payable: generate and track vendor bills, set them up as recurring payments, and send them off for approval.
+• Accounts payable – Generate and track vendor bills, set them up as recurring payments, and send them off for approval.

-• Inventory management: capture complete product details and monitor how fast they’re moving.
+• Inventory management – Capture complete product details and monitor how fast they’re moving.

-• Financial reporting: view financials in charts, dashboards, and reports.
+• Financial reporting – View financials in charts, dashboards, and reports.

 How Zoho Books pricing works